codr7/fipl/README.md

 ### setup
-The REPL used for all examples in this document may be launched by evaluating `(fipl:repl)` after loading the project, or by executing the provided macOS binary.
+The REPL used for all examples in this document may be launched by evaluating `(fipl:repl)` after loading the project, or by using one of the provided binaries.

 ### build
 Building an executable in the current directory goes something like this: